shiyuankun/hexo-migrator-cnblogs/README.md

 Because of the image download,so sometimes you need wait and keep your network connection.

+The username is not the your login username in cnblogs but your blog name.

+Such as my blog url is "http://www.cnblogs.com/htynkn/",so the username is "htynkn".

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.